-Budget: Range from \$250,000 to \$2 million
+- Budget: Range from \$250,000 to \$2 million - Number of years: Range from 2 to 5 years in duration - Anticipated number of proposals funded: 12-16 per year

 Purpose: This project type fosters research-practice integration by addressing questions from practice through research to advance the field.
 Research-practice integration may include studying research findings applied to practice or innovations of informal STEM learning experiences and environments.
 AISL Goal #4, Intentionally Community/Practitioner Driven, provides a broad definition of practitioners.
 Proposals submitted to this category should conduct work through collaborative approaches that involve genuine and reciprocal partnerships among researchers and practitioners.
 This project type offers opportunities for diverse teams to study emergent issues, promising ideas, and innovative approaches that may potentially transform informal STEM learning as we know it.
 While the range for funding is broad, PIs are encouraged to consider small- and medium-scale investigations as commensurate with the nature of the research questions and design components.